GasparSaenzValiente/elt_cr/README.md

-# Clash royale analytics platform
+# Clash royale ELT pipeline

 End-to-end data pipeline designed to extract, process, and model data from the clash royale api.
 The system tracks player performance, card economy, and meta trends using a hybrid spark and dbt architecture.